Bonicc/AI/README.md

-## Artifitial Intelligence
+## Machine Learning

-This is a respository for Artifitial Intelligence code
+This is a respository for Machine Learning code

 Used
 Libraries : Numpy

+Code
+Simple Neural Network : only one perceptorn for scalar input and output